obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v0.3

-Toggle recording on or off.
+Toggle recording on or off (depending on the current recording state).

 **Request Fields:**